ursjoss/lola-sumup/README.md

 - `Topic`: The main topic of the transaction, one of
   - `MiTi`: Items sold by Mittagstisch.
 Automatically assigned if the transaction occurred before 14:15.
   - `Café`: Items sold by LoLa Café.
 Automatically assigned if the transaction occurred between 14:15 and 18:00.
-  - `Vermiet`: Items sold by Renters of the rooms.
+  - `Verm`: Items sold by Renters of the rooms.
 Automatically assigned if the transaction occurred after 18:00.
   - `Deposit`: Key deposit.
   - `Rental`: Rental fee.
   - `Culture`: Items sold in context of cultural events.